jameshi16/docker-bitlbee-libpurple/README.md

 This is a fork to make building the docker image easier for my purposes.

-- Updated `purple-gowhatsapp` to latest version, otherwise you won't be able to link new devices
+- Made it so that one can run `docker build git@github.com:jameshi16/docker-bitlbee-libpurple.git -t docker-bitlbee:latest --build-args BITLBEE_VERSION=3.6`

-- Made it so that one can run `docker build git@github.com:jameshi16/docker-bitlbee-libpurple.git -t docker-bitlbee:latest`
+Note: `BITLBEE_VERSION` is not set, so most builds will fail.
+Please set it with `--build-args`, and match it to whatever latest version BITLBEE is.

 # docker-bitlbee-libpurple